Kong/lua-resty-gcp/README.md

 ## Status

 This library is under early development.
-Not everything has been implemented, and testing is hard since it requires access to GCP resources and not just regular CI.
+New releases may contain breaking changes until further notice.

 ## Pre-requisites